 ESS 3000 I/O nodes are DPC-enabled to provide isolation and containment of the PCIe-related issues for the NVMe drive endpoints.
 When an NVMe drive is removed or powered off, the PCIe fabric handles the event by performing a DPC.
 If the NVMe drive is reinserted or the slot is powered back on, and the NVMe drive does not show up again, it might be because the Linux native PCIe interrupt handler is not enabled.

-For more information, see "Linux native PCIe interrupt handler validation and enablement" on page 45.
+For more information, see "Linux native PCIe interrupt handler validation and enablement for ESS 3000" on page 55.

-Linux native PCIe interrupt handler validation and enablement
+Linux native PCIe interrupt handler validation and enablement for ESS 3000